Arthika/API-REST/README.md

 #### Java

 * [REST-API-Java-Examples](https://github.com/Arthika/REST-API-Java-Examples): This repository contains entry-level examples written in Java that illustrate the use of single commands such as setting up Streaming or Polling of Prices.
-* [REST-API-Java-Applications](https://github.com/Arthika/REST-API-Java-Applications): This repository contains more complex Java examples
+* [REST-API-Java-Applications](https://github.com/Arthika/REST-API-Java-Applications): This repository contains complete trading applications written in Java.

 #### Android

 * [REST-API-Android](https://github.com/Arthika/REST-API-Android): An example of mobile application for Android.
+(Under development)

 #### Javascript
 * [REST-API-Javascript-Examples](https://github.com/Arthika/REST-API-Javascript-Examples): Contains a Javascript application that sets up price streaming and displays price graph in your web browser.